Dreamweaver2k/data512_common_analysis/README.md

 When running airquality.ipynb, make sure to uncomment the code to get an access token for your email.
 This only needs done once.

+Although the BLS API for wages should work for the given code, sometimes it does not.
+If you are having issues retrieving the wage data using the API, access it in the [dashboard](https://www.bls.gov/data/).
+Go to State and County Employment and Wages field in the Pay & Benefits section.
+Click on one screen.
+Query your data from their.

-The healthcare analsis portion of this repository considers Whitman County, the county within which Pullman is located, rather than Pullman itself.
+The healthcare analysis portion of this repository considers Whitman County, the county within which Pullman is located, rather than Pullman itself.

 ## Installation